jagadeesh-kethavath-23/NURSERY_WEB_APP/README.md

 Database cannot be empty to as there is no signup option for manager ,admin and delivary boy for security reasons.Whereas manager can add new admins,new managers and new delivery boys

-so there should be atleast one manager info inserted into the databse
+so there should be atleast one manager info inserted into the database

 use this query in query tab by selecting the nursery_db database

     INSERT INTO users VALUES('manager','8888888888','male','manager','P@55word#manager#','dvk');

+and one bank manager

+    INSERT INTO users VALUES('bankie','9876543210','male','bankie','P@55word#bankmanager#','dvk');

 ## RUNNING THE APPLICATION
 *use these command lines on actived virtual environment*